| Title: | Models of Decision Confidence and Measures of Metacognition |

 contributing to confidence judgments but not to the discrimination judgments.

-represents the weight that is put on the choice-irrelevant
+The parameter represents the weight that is put on the choice-irrelevant

-features in the confidence judgment.
+features in the confidence judgment. and are fitted in

 addition to the set of shared parameters.